You will progress more quickly toward improved health if you remove some key psychological obstacles.

 Navigate calmly.
 Weekly demonstrations of learning make for a good start as you move into the next new chapter of your life.

-Many Eastern spiritual teachers have commented, time and again, that we in the West have an unfortunate habit of going at things with “all we’ve got” once we’ve made the determination that we’ve found “our path.”
+Many Eastern spiritual teachers have commented, time and again, that we in the West have an unfortunate pattern of going at things with “all we’ve got” once we’ve made the determination that we’ve found “our path.”

 Often we wear ourselves down before we have really even opened the gate.